louisbichard/notes/Revision/Cryptography/exam-questions.md

 ###It is well known that if an efficient integer factorisation algortithm was found the RSA cryptosystem would be broken.
 Why?

 #Digital signatures

+###Assume you have a hash function which produces outputs (hash codes) which are 16 bits long.
+Discuss the sustainability of this function for the digital signature scheme (public key and hashing).
+(Taken from 2010 paper if this makes no sense)

 ###What are digital signatures?